epam/ai-dial-assistant/token_limits.md

         estimated_dialog_size = dialog_size + limits["responses_array_overhead"]
         for command in commands:
             if command.name == "reply":
+                # This response object is only to demonstrate what fields can be returned from the core assistant logic.
+                # The data should be wrapped into the Universal API response.
                 return {
                     # If there are more reserved tokens left for dialog with addons than available for client reply
                     # we may end up with longer response to user than expected.